Python Environment Management Best Practices

 In the Python world, a virtual environment is a folder containing packages and other dependencies that a Python project needs.
 Contrary to a global environment, virtual environments are isolated coding spaces where Python packages can be installed, upgraded, and used.
 When you install or upgrade a package, the old versions stay installed in your directory, so different virtual environments can utilize different package versions.
 You can also specify the specific version of Python you want for your project.
-You have free choice between starting Python 2.7, Python 3.6, Python 3.7, Anaconda 4.4.0, and so on.
+You have a free choice between starting Python 2.7, Python 3.6, Python 3.7, Anaconda 4.4.0, and so on.

 Why the need for virtual environments?

 Virtual environments prevent dependency, version, and permission conflicts by keeping Python projects separate.
 Global environments run the risk of causing a dependency conflict that may prevent your application from building due to packages being dependent on specific versions of other packages.